wdawson/okta.github.io/_source/_posts/2017-05-03-seven-new-vs-features.md

 ## 7. Docker Support Built-In
-With the adoption of containerization, microservices, and [Microsoft’s own work with Docker](https://www.docker.com/microsoft) to help support [Windows Containers](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=Microsoft+Windows&starCount=0), it’s no surprise that developers are looking for tighter integration with Docker for their development environments.
+With the adoption of containerization, microservices, and [Microsoft's own work with Docker](https://www.docker.com/microsoft) to help support [Windows Containers](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=Microsoft+Windows&starCount=0), it's no surprise that developers are looking for tighter integration with Docker for their development environments.
 In Visual Studio 2015 (Update 3), you could install the [Visual Studio Tools For Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview) and get integrated support for [Docker](https://www.docker.com/) containers.
 Visual Studio 2017, builds this feature in and when choosing the application template from the `File -> New` menu, you can choose to turn on Docker support, giving you all the goodness of the plug-in, built in to Visual Studio!

 {% img blog/seven-new-vs-features/vs-docker-support.png alt:"Visual Studio Docker Support" %}